Creating Rules (V2)

 To create a new rule:

-- Add your formula or expression in the Expression field.
+9. Add your formula or expression in the Expression field.
 First, set any variables using #define statements, and then enter your formula on a new line.
 To get help with building formulas, click Formula Language Reference.
 This opens the Vault CDMS Formula Reference. in CDMS Help.
 You can use the Function Selector to add functions to your expression.
 See details below.
 Vault can also attempt to autocomplete identifiers, variables, operators, and functions.
 Press Ctrl + Space to see a drop-down list of autocomplete options.
+If you are defining a variable to refer to an Item with a Name that starts with an underscore (_), you must rename the variable to remove the underscore in the #define statement.
+Otherwise, a syntax error will occur.

-- Click Check Syntax to validate your expression.
+10. Click Validate to validate your expression.
 If there are any errors, Vault shows an Error icon on the line number.
 You can hover over the icon to see details about the error.
 Vault also lists all errors below the Expression field.

-- When you are finished creating your rule, click Save.
+13. When you are finished creating your rule, click Save and Close.

 Using the Function Selector